SThompsonChicago/macro-disequilibrium/README.md

   ![User interface.](assets/macroui.png)

   After clicking the "Run" button, the user can scroll down to see the dynamics of the model, which are displayed as animations in the graphs below.
-The graphs show the rate of capital accumulation, the rate of capacity utilization, and the growth rate of government spending, as long as the long-run average values of these variables.
+The graphs show the rate of capital accumulation, the rate of capacity utilization, and the growth rate of government spending, as well as the long-run average values of these variables.

   ![Model Dynamics.](assets/macrodynamics.png)

   The user can observe that the long-run averages converge to the predicted values derived in Thompson (2022).
-This model provides a disequilibrium framework understanding theories of growth driven by non-capacity-creating semi-autonomous demand, and thus extends work by others including Serrano (1995), Allain (2015), Lavoie (2016), Fiebiger (2018), Thompson (2021) and Pérez-Montiel and Pariboni (2021)
+This model provides a disequilibrium framework for understanding theories of growth driven by non-capacity-creating semi-autonomous demand, and thus builds on work by others including Serrano (1995), Allain (2015), Lavoie (2016), Fiebiger (2018), Thompson (2021) and Pérez-Montiel and Pariboni (2021)

   ### Contact